 Who have you worked with in the past?
 And what have you done for them?

-My first job was with a framing company when i was 16.
-I then worked with a construction company that did both new construction and remodeling.
-Later on, I moved to West Chester for college and worked with a remodeling company throughout school and continued to work with them after graduation.
-All of these jobs included: framing, roofing, siding, door and window installation, hardwood flooring, tile flooring, finish carpentry, painting, kitchen cabinetry installation, tile backsplash, decks, and screened-in-porches.
+My first job was with a contractor when I was 16.
+Through high school and college, I continued to work in new construction and renovation.
+I graduated with a teaching degree, but I enjoyed building and creating with my hands too much to give it up.
+My field experience included: framing, roofing, siding, door and window installation, hardwood flooring, tile flooring, finish carpentry, painting, cabinetry installation, tile backsplash, decks, and screened-in porches.

 What are you most passionate about professionally?
 What most excites you about your work & the contribution you can make?